fisherra/r4ds_tidyverse/tidyverse_packages/ggplot2.md

     # changing the order of items in your legend, scale_ function is dependent upon the type of plot
     scale_fill_discrete(breaks=(c("item1", "item2", "item3")))

-    # simply reverse the current item display in thelegend
+    # simply reverse the current item display in the legend
     scale_fill_discrete(guide = guide_legend(reverse=TRUE))

     # manually alter color, break, label, and name of legend items.